Eligibility and classification within para-sport is designed to ensure competition is fair and that athletes can compete on a level playing field.

 Athletes wishing to apply for athlete eligibility should first contact their INAS Member organisation.
 Applications will not be accepted unless they are submitted through, and endorsed by, an INAS member organisation.

-- Download the INAS Athlete Eligibility Guidance Notes (version June 2017)
+- Download the INAS Athlete Eligibility Guidance (version January 2018): English Espanol Chinese Arabic

-- Download the INAS Athlete Eligibility Application Form (version May 2017)
+- Download the INAS Athlete Eligibility Application Form (version January 2018): English

 - Complete the online TSAL (the TSAL is used for research purposes)